Blockchain Hiring Signals for Founders: Why Good Web3 Roles Still Attract Weak-Fit Applicants

 Can a strong candidate understand what the role actually owns in the first few lines?

-Does the post make clear what kind of proof, judgment, or prior work actually matters?
+Does the post explain what kind of proof, judgment, shipped work, GitHub evidence, audit trail, product thinking, or role-aligned experience actually matters?

-Does the role feel serious, grounded, and complete?
+Does the role feel serious, grounded, and complete enough for strong candidates to self-select?

 Why good Web3 roles still underperform